FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 During an upgrade, the chaincode Init function is called to perform any data related updates or re-initialize it, so care must be taken to avoid resetting states when upgrading chaincode.

 ## System Chaincode

+System chaincodes are specialized chaincodes that run as part of the peer process as opposed to user chaincodes that run in separate docker containers.
+As such they have more access to resources in the peer and can be used for implementing features that are difficult or impossible to be implemented through user chaincodes.
+Examples of System Chaincodes are ESCC (Endorser System Chaincode) for endorsing proposals, QSCC (Query System Chaincode) for ledger and other fabric related queries and VSCC (Validation System Chaincode) for validating a transaction at commit time respectively.

+Unlike a user chaincode, a system chaincode is not installed and instantiated using proposals from SDKs or CLI.
+It is registered and deployed by the peer at start-up.

+System chaincodes can be linked to a peer in two ways: statically and dynamically using Go plugins.

+A system chaincode is a program written in Go and loaded using the Go plugin package.

+Existing chaincodes such as the QSCC can also serve as templates for certain features - such as access control - that are typically implemented through system chaincodes.
+The existing system chaincodes also serve as a reference for best-practices on things like logging and testing.

 Peers come loaded with certain chaincode functions.
 These cover a spectrum of behaviors typical of a peer in a Fabric network and allow the peer to